ronen-e/exercises/README.md

 ## How it works

+The following applies to the main page `index.html`.
 These are the main components:

 1. Caching (`cache.js`) - Download all the api data locally for all resources and save it to local storage.
 This requires multiple API requests to SWAPI in order to obtain the data.
-1. If `debug mode` (see below) is enabled then the data is fetched directly from the local file `data.json`.
+   - If `debug mode` (see below) is enabled then the data is fetched directly from the local file `data.json`.
-1. The cache interface is asynchronous - it returns a promise which resolves with the requested resource.
+   - The cache interface is asynchronous - it returns a promise which resolves with the requested resource.
 The promise only resolves after the cache is filled
 1. Api Helpers (`apiHelpers.js`) - responsible for interacting with SWAPI
-1. Schema building (`schema.js`) - The schema describes the structure of the requested resource and child resources and the fields for each resource.
+1. Schema building (`schema.js`) - The schema describes the structure of the requested resource and child resources as well as the fields for each resource.
 The file contains the code responsible for parsing the schema and converting it to a JavaScript object
 1. Rendering - (`index.js`) - Renders the data using Vue.js.
-See the `main()` function for the application entry point.
+See the `main()` function for the entry point.

 ### Download the whole Data set ?
 Seriously ?

 I know, It's bad.
 But it's a really small DB (~400KB) and it's an exercise and it's an unusual way of solving the exercise.

+In addition, This only applies to certain solutions.
+The Promise/RxJS solutions only fetch the required resources.

 ## debug mode